robenkleene/software-references/microsoft-excel/excel.md

 ## Tips

+- Select "Format > Column > AutoFit Selection" to autofit all rows
 - To clear formatting, use "Edit" -> "Clear" -> "Formats"
 - A more precise way to clear formatting is to open cell styles `⌘1` and select "Font" -> "Normal Font"
 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.